-Gary leads the Engineering and Tech groups at Carpmaels & Ransford.
-He is a highly respected software, computer and medical technology specialist, who handles a diverse portfolio of cases that cover technologies ranging from electrical and electronic engineering, telecommunications, signal and image processing, semiconductor technology and measurement technology to medical systems and devices.
+Gary is a highly respected software, computer and medical technology specialist, who handles a diverse portfolio of cases that cover technologies ranging from complex medical systems employing software, AI, and signal and image processing, and medical devices, to electrical and electronic engineering, telecommunications, semiconductor technology and measurement technology.
 He is recognised for his ability to tailor creative strategies to the differing requirements of his clients, creating and advising on patenting strategies, carrying out due diligence, and coordinating patent portfolios, throughout the world.

-Throughout his career Gary has represented a broad spectrum of clients, ranging from large multinationals, such as Hewlett-Packard Company, Micron Technology and Johnson & Johnson, through SMEs such as TouchType (SwiftKey) now a part of Microsoft, to universities and individuals.
+Throughout his career Gary has represented a broad spectrum of clients, ranging from large multinationals, such as Hewlett-Packard Company, Micron Technology and Blue Prism, various Healthcare companies including Biosense Webster, Acclarent and Cerenovus, through SMEs such as TouchType (SwiftKey) now a part of Microsoft and Leman Micro Devices, to universities and individuals.

 Gary graduated from the University of Leicester, where he was awarded a Bachelor’s degree in Electrical and Electronic Engineering, and a PhD in digital signal processing for research concerning simulation and analysis in electromyography, which included the application of Chaos Theory and Neural Networks to the problem of decomposing the clinical electromyogram.